 You must file a notice of claim with the New York State Motor Vehicle Accident Indemnification Corporation (MVAIC).
 MVAIC affords a seriously injured person with an opportunity to collect no-fault insurance (up to $50,000) and a maximum of $25,000 for bodily injury coverage.

 The MVAIC is very difficult to process a claim through.
 Even when a hit-and-run victim suffers serious injuries, MVAIC will often deny or grossly undervalue the claim.
 Lots of documentation must be provided, including the police report.
 Ensure that your attorney is experienced with MVAIC claims.

 I was hit by a car, but I don’t think I suffered major injuries.
 Do I need to see the doctor and contact a pedestrian accident lawyer?

 Yes.
 It is common for severe injuries to first manifest hours or days after the accident.
 Inflammation/swelling can create a lot of pain and cause the victim to seek bed rest.
 You need to get checked out by a physician.

-A NYC pedestrian accident attorney will help you protect your legal rights, such as negotiating with the insurance company or filing a timely lawsuit.
-Studies have shown that accident victims represented by lawyers recover approximately 40 percent more money than those who try to go it alone.
+A New York City pedestrian accident attorney will help you protect your legal rights, such as negotiating with the insurance company or filing a timely lawsuit.
+Studies have shown that accident victims represented by lawyers recover approximately 40% more money than those who try to go it alone.